Xananax/apido/README.md

 var API = {
     name:'Todos'
 ,   description:'Returns todo items'
-,   default:'getAll' //when no method is provided, this will be the default method.
-Defaults to 'help' ,   methods:[]
+,   default:'getAll' //when no command is provided, this will be the default command.
+Defaults to 'help' ,   commands:[]
 }
 ```

-After going through the factory, an API will have an additional method, `help`, that will display information about the api or any method.
+After going through the factory, an API will have an additional command, `help`, that will display information about the api or any command.

 ---